Is the Tesla solar roof worth the additional cost compared to solar panels?

 Tesla has yet to release numbers on the efficiency of the tiles, but unless the textured glass severely hinders sunlight from making it to the solar cell, it’s hopefully close to the panel efficiency above, since both the tiles and panels use the same Panasonic solar cells inside.

 Tesla solar panels and tiles are a premium solar option.
-As we’ve seen they’re more expensive than installing traditional solar panels, but you’re also getting a high-quality products with great efficiency and aesthetics.
+As we’ve seen they’re more expensive than installing traditional solar panels, but you’re also getting a high-quality product with great efficiency and aesthetics.

 The question remains though, are they worth the extra cost?
 For the vast majority of homeowners, we think not.
 For most of us, traditional, standard-quality solar panels will work just fine.
 They’re extremely cost-effective, time-tested, and easy to install.
 They might not look as sleek as Tesla’s solar shingles, but they’re excellent at producing clean energy and saving you money.